bob-beck/libtls/TUTORIAL.md

 - Certificate mangling or generation
 - Being your own CA
 - Implementing Kerberos
-- Using a different interface to sockets to talk to sockets.
+- Using a different and interesting interface to sockets or the file system.
+- Replacing malloc and free with wrappers that do not quite the same thing
+- Providing slightly different versions of Posix string handling routines
+- Providing routings to parse http requests.
+- Big Endian AMD64 support
 - etc etc.

 In a nutshell, libtls is designed to do the common things you do for making TLS connections easy.
 It is not designed to be a Swiss army knife of everything possible.

+- It just does TLS!

 ### Goals for this tutorial